DSMaVie/DSMaVie/README.md

 on this profile will contain `python` code.
 If you want to look at a good example of my coding skills take a gander at [my YT playlist breaker](https://github.com/DSMaVie/playlist-breaker).
 A more lengthy and definietly more rushed example would be [my thesis code](https://github.com/DSMaVie/ser-explo).

+My currently most active project would be a refactor of the queerrefs internal tool [schaukasten](https://github.com/DSMaVie/schaukasten).
+The code in the top-level main isn't mine.
+I just wanted to try some new `python` tools so I basically am reworking it from scratch with proper package structure.

 If you have any questions you can contact me via _max [dot] vieweg [at] outlook [dot] com_.

 ### Technologies I'd like to work with